odeum/odeum-code/docs/Guidelines.md

 - The App platform for displaying helpitems based upon connected views in scenes and components
 - Apps using ODEUM CodeJS can introduce their own helpitems which are displayed by the framework

-# 4. Example Apps
+# 4. Apps
-- The following Apps will be developed with ODEUM CodeJS for the repository examples.
+- The following Apps will be developed with ODEUM CodeJS for the repository examples and/or production.

 ## 4.1.
 ThemeBuilder
 - Build an App to create a theme for an ODEUM CodeJS App